vigneshd332/proximity/README.md

 * prefix = the command prefix for bot (usually it is !)
 [Example: ! or ~].
 * token = Your unique Discord API Token from the bot's account.
 * watson_key = Your unique IBM API key from IBM Cloud.
-* watson_url = The Url in IBM Cloud with the Api Key.
+* watson_url = The URL in IBM Cloud with the API Key.

 #### Commands:
 * \<prefix>play \<url> : Plays audio from video in url.